T-Fletcher/mailchimp-recurring-html-email-generator/README.md

 5. Add your chosen asset IDs to the `.env` file and populate the rest of the variables
 6. Run `$ bash mc-generate.sh` to generate and schedule your Mailchimp HTML Email Campaign.

+The email subject line will be the combination of `MAILCHIMP_EMAIL_SUBJECT: `, the current date in `d h Y` format, and ` MAILCHIMP_EMAIL_SUBJECT_SUFFIX` e.g.

+> "A catchy subject line sent at: 2 Nov 2024 and remember, you're awesome!"

+> "Our staff newsletter: 15 Feb 2025 - for internal use only"

 ## How it works